julianstewart/shoe_store/README.md

 #### By _**Julian Stewart**_

-## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
-Do you want other developers to use this code in their apps?
-Talk about things like that here in simple terms.}_

 ## Setup

 _This project makes use of a PHP dependency manager.
 Full details and installation instructions can be found at <a href="https://getcomposer.org">getcomposer.org</a>._